sipwise/jenkins-job-builder/doc/source/installation.rst

 **user**
   This should be the name of a user previously defined in Jenkins with the permissions necessary to read, create, delete, and configure jobs.
+It must have global read permission.

 **password**
   The API token for the user specified.
-You cat get this through the Jenkins management interface under ``People`` -> username -> ``Configure`` and then click the ``Show API Token`` button.
+You can get this through the Jenkins management interface under ``People`` -> username -> ``Configure`` and then click the ``Show API Token`` button.